Deulfi/uosc-controls-modifier/README.md

   - Another thing of note is that the visibility of the buttons can be controlled via the uosc.conf file.
 This means you can still hide buttons that you don't want to see.
   - This script is for more advanced users that can figure out what commands and properties to use themselves.

-## Script messages
-Some script messages are provided for use in `input.conf`.
-Example usage: `ctrl+1 script-message-to uosc_controls_modifier set name_of_a_state`

-`set` statename
-All buttons with the provided state will be updated to the state.

-`set-button-state` buttonname statename
-Sets one button to a specific state.

-`cycle`
-Cycles to the next state (as defined in the conf file in either state_map or state_cycle_map)

-`cycle-back`
-Cycles to the previous state (as above)

-- Script messages that are only useful for other scripts. recipient is the script name of the script that is sending the message (name of your script).
-`update-button` buttonname
-Updates the button state to the current state.
-This should always happen automatically, but you never know.

-`get-cycle-states` recipient
-Gets the current cycle states as a json string.

-`set-cycle-states` new_states
-Sets the cycle states to the provided json string.

-`get-state-map` recipient
-Gets the current state map as a json string.

-`set-state-map` new_map
-Sets the state map to the provided json string.

-`get-buttons` recipient
-Gets all buttons as a json string.

-`set-buttons` buttons_json
-Sets all buttons to the provided json string.

-`get-button` recipient button_name
-Gets one button as a json string.

-`set-button` button_name button_json
-Sets one button to the provided json string.

-- script messages that are only useful if inputevent is used.
-For example if you define a state for fullscreen, then you could create an auto profile that sets the default state to fullscreen when in fullscreen mode and the state reverts back to fullscreen after an mod key is pressed.
-`set-default` statename
-A different state will be marked as default state.

-`revert-default`
-Reverts to the original default state.

 ## Button:
 - Each button can have multiple states (state_1, state_2, state_3, etc.) defining:
       * icon: Material Design icon name